Hadi999/Alien-stresser/README.md

 # Alien-stresser
-HTTP flooder multi-threaded in  python
+alien-stresser is a HTTP flooder multi-threaded in  python

 Usage :